-Ownership defines what entity can own an Amazon S3 object storage repository at a time.
-Ownership protects data integrity and is implemented to adhere to the Amazon Eventual Consistency model.
+Ownership defines what entity can own an Amazon S3 or Azure Blob storage repository at a time.

 How Does Taking Ownership Occur

-After N2WS Backup & Recovery has finished its initial backup job session, it becomes the rightful owner of both an Amazon S3 object storage repository and backup files in that repository.
+After Veeam Backup for AWS orVeeam Backup for Microsoft Azure has finished its initial backup job session, it becomes the rightful owner of both a storage repository and backup files in that repository.